postgrespro/pg_probackup/Documentation.md

     [logging_options]
     [remote_options]

 Restores the PostgreSQL instance from a backup copy located in the backup_dir backup catalog.
-If you specify a recovery target option, pg_probackup will find the most suitable backup and restores it to the corresponding recovery target.
+If you specify a recovery target option, pg_probackup will find the closest backup and restores it to the specified recovery target.
 Otherwise, the most recent backup is used.

-**validate**
+For details, see the section [Restoring a Cluster](#restoring-a-cluster).

+#### validate

     pg_probackup validate -B backup_dir
     [--help] [--instance instance_name] [-i backup_id]